esporaestudio/simpliroute-api/README.md

 ## Introduction

-This is a package that can be used for communicating with SimpliRoute
+This is a package that can be used for communicating with SimpliRoute inside a Laravel App

 ### Use with caution
 Please consider using this package with caution, mainly just for dev and debugging.